elixir-europe/infectious-diseases-toolkit/quality-control/socioeconomic-data.md

 ### Define the target population
 * **Quality dimension**: Representativeness
 * It is essential that the sampling population accurately represents the demographics most affected by the disease.
-This includes considerations of age, gender, socioeconomic status, geographical location, and other relevant factors to ensure that the findings can be generalized to the entire population at risk.
+This includes accounting for age, gender, socioeconomic status, geographical location, and other relevant factors, to ensure that the findings can be generalised to the wider population at risk.

 ### Define the collection strategy
 *	**Quality dimension**: Clarity and Relevance